nm98bn/Cowboy-Game/README.md

 The attack values of the player and the enemies are randomly chosen whenever both attack.
 The player has the option of healing and running during a fight.
 The enemy has a chance to drop banadges (In game healing item) for the player upon dying.
 The player starts with three bandages.
-I'm in the process of creating specific areas with specific enemies, specific weapons, and a storyline.
+I'm in the process of creating specific areas with specific enemies, specific weapons, a stroyline, and a GUI